St. Peter's College, Colombo: 1956 - 1977

-The period 1956 to 1977 covers the Rectorships of Five Rectors, all of whom were dogged by the problem of the Schools Take over bid, with severe financial constraints consequent to the decision by St. Peter's not to be vested with the State but to function as a 'Non Fee Levying Private School'.
+The period 1956 to 1977 covers the Rectorships of Five Rectors, all of whom were dogged by the problem of the schools takeover bid, with severe financial constraints consequent to the decision by St. Peter's not to be vested with the State but to function as a 'Non-Fee Levying Private School'.
 Nevertheless, and notwithstanding each of the five Rectors of this difficult era made their individual contribution to the progress of St. Peter's never succumbing to problems of the times.

 Fr.
 Arthur Nicholas Fernando, who succeeded Fr.
 Basil Wiratunge as the Third Rector of St. Peter's from 1956 to 1963, developed Aesthetic Studies and started the first school's Fife and Drum band on 30 June 1956.
 A Cultural Centre to promote Music, Drama, Dancing and Art was started in November 1956 with the help of Fathers Mervyn Weerakkody and Marcelline Jayakody.
 Kandyan Dancing, Oriental Singing and the Western and Oriental Orchestras were set up.
 Rowing was introduced to St. Peter's in 1959, as also a unit of the St. John's Ambulance Brigade.
-On 1 December 1960 St. Peter's decided to remain as a private non-fee-paying institution.
-Arthur Nicholas Fernando set up the Welfare Society, a modern canteen, college boarding.
+On 1 December 1960, St. Peter's decided to remain as a private non-fee-paying institution.
+Arthur Nicholas Fernando set up the Welfare Society, a modern canteen, and college boarding.

 Fr.
 Mervyn Weerakkody succeeded Arthur Nicholas Fernando and was the Fourth Rector from 1963 to 1971.
 He formed the Parent Teacher Association.
 Boards of Discipline, Studies and Sports were formed.
 He established the Employees Provident Fund for the Teaching Staff.
-On 24 July 1971 he left St. Peter's to take up the Rectorship of St. Joseph's.
+On 24 July 1971, he left St. Peter's to take up the Rectorship of St. Joseph's.

 Fr.
-Theodore E. Peiris O.M.I., who had been on the Tutorial Staff of St. Peter's in the 1940s, succeeded Weerakkody, and was Rector from 1971 to 1975.
+Theodore E. Peiris O.M.I., who had been on the Tutorial Staff of St. Peter's in the 1940s, succeeded Weerakkody and was Rector from 1971 to 1975.
 He presided at the Golden Jubilee Celebrations of the college on 18 January 1972.

 The Sixth Rector of St. Peter's, Fr.
 Claver Perera, was the first Peterite rector, from 1975 to 1976.
 He decentralised the administration with the appointment of Sectional Heads from Grade 6 to the Advanced Level.
 He enlarged and renovated the College Chapel for the first time in 50 years.

 Fr.
 Francis Madiwela took over from Fr.
 Claver Perera, from 1976 to 1977.
 He arranged for the Old Boys to have their own president, from 4 December 1977.
 He transferred to St. Thomas, Kotte as Principal.

 From 1978

 Fr Joe Wickramasinghe took over the Rectorship for 16 years from 1978.
-He built a vocational training centre with a computer lab, audio visual studio, a science laboratory building, the swimming pool complex, new primary school building, new dental clinic, canteen and a mini zoo for the primary school.
+He built a vocational training centre with a computer lab, audiovisual studio, science laboratory building, a swimming pool complex, a new primary school building, a new dental clinic, a canteen and a mini zoo for the primary school.
 He set up scholarship funds to support students entering university and established a board of administration to assist in managing the school.
 The first branch school in Gampaha was opened.